 When in doubt, don’t eat it.
 Also, be sure to avoid pesticides and other harsh chemicals that may cause illness as well.

 Some plants, such as rhubarb, have a portion that is edible, and a portion that is poisonous.
-Rhubarb leaves are highly toxic and will cause serious digestive issues or even death if too many of them are consumed, yet the stalks are delicious in a jelly or jam recipe.
+Rhubarb leaves are highly toxic and will cause serious digestive issues or worse if too many of them are consumed, yet the stalks are delicious in a jelly or jam recipe.

 Also keep in mind, that many herbs, such as chamomile, grow by roadsides, don’t eat plants that grow by roadsides as they could be toxic due to emissions from cars and from pesticides that may be sprayed there to prevent weeds on the sides of the roads we travel on.